paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 0. Reinsert your SD card into your 3DS.
 2. Hold L+Y on boot to launch EmuNAND9
 4. Go to "SD Format Options", then "Format SD..."
-5. Select the "Format SD Without EmuNAND" option
+5. Select the "Format SD Without RedNAND" option
 6. Press Select on the main menu to eject your SD card
 9. Put your SD card in your computer, then copy all your files back into it

 ##### Installing FBI into SysNAND

-If you already had FBI injected into EmuNAND and copied your EmuNAND data to SysNAND, you can skip this section
+If you already had FBI injected into RedNAND and copied your RedNAND data to SysNAND, you can skip this section

 16. Hold L+R on boot to launch Decrypt9
 12. Go to "SysNAND Options", then select the "Health & Safety Dump" option to dump Health & Safety to `hs.app` **(you can use Up and Down / Left and Right to change the name)**